-NSW Health offers a range of scholarships to support NSW Health staff and students studying health degrees.
-Some of these scholarships are specifically targeted at those living and working in rural and regional areas to support and develop the local workforce.
+NSW Health offers a range of scholarships to support NSW Health staff and students living and working in rural and regional areas.
+These scholarships are specifically designed to support and develop the rural and regional workforce.

 Nursing and midwifery scholarships